morganstanley/modern-cpp-kafka/doc/KafkaProducerQuickStart.md

 * It's guaranteed that the delivery callback would be triggered anyway after `send`, -- a producer would even be waiting for it before `close`.
 So, it's a good way to release these memory resources in the `Producer::Callback` function.

-## `KafkaProducer` with `KafkaClient::EventsPollingOption::Manual`
+## `KafkaProducer` with `kafka::clients::KafkaClient::EventsPollingOption`

-While we construct a `KafkaProducer` with option `KafkaClient::EventsPollingOption::Auto` (default), an internal thread would be created for `MessageDelivery` callbacks handling.
+While we construct a `KafkaProducer` with `kafka::clients::KafkaClient::EventsPollingOption::Auto` (the default option), an internal thread would be created for `MessageDelivery` callbacks handling.

 This might not be what you want, since then you have to use 2 different threads to send the messages and handle the `MessageDelivery` responses.

-Here we have another choice, -- using `KafkaClient::EventsPollingOption::Manual`, thus the `MessageDelivery` callbacks would be called within member function `pollEvents()`.
+Here we have another choice, -- using `kafka::clients::KafkaClient::EventsPollingOption::Manual`, thus the `MessageDelivery` callbacks would be called within member function `pollEvents()`.

 * Note, if you constructed the `KafkaProducer` with `EventsPollingOption::Manual`, the `send()` would be an `unblocked` operation.
 I.e, once the `message buffering queue` becomes full, the `send()` operation would throw an exception (or return an `error code` with the input reference parameter), -- instead of blocking there.